Dominic Cullinan & Jon Buck,

 Dominic has directed many of the school projects undertaken by SCABAL most recently concept designs for nine educational buildings in Andhra Pradesh, India.

 He was accredited as one of the first RIBA Client Design Advisors in ‘05 (now RIBA Client Advisers).
-In this role he led the SCABAL team assisting in the design and procurement of Building Schools for the Future programmes (BSF) in the London Boroughs of Waltham Forest, Lambeth, Hackney and Camden.
+In this role, he led the SCABAL team assisting in the design and procurement of Building Schools for the Future programmes (BSF) in the London Boroughs of Waltham Forest, Lambeth, Hackney and Camden.
 SCABAL has recently assisted Camden with partners UCL in the building of their new £55m UCL Academy and Swiss Cottage Special School on a shared site on Adelaide Road, St John’s Wood, completed in November ’12 and the new recently completed Hawley Primary School.

 In ‘09 Dominic assisted the British Council advising the Egyptian government on school building standards following a visit to 32 state schools in the Nile Delta region of Egypt.
-He is an active member of the RIBA Schools Client Forum and a frequent speaker at national conferences, discussing SCABAL’s work and its relation to the current context of school procurement.
+He was an active member of the RIBA Schools Client Forum and a frequent speaker at national conferences, discussing SCABAL’s work and its relation to the current context of school procurement.

 Between 1989 and 1995 Dominic, with family and friends built his own four storey house as one of two semi-attached houses in Dalston in partnership with Ivan Harbour.
 Both houses are now locally listed.